yefengnayya/docs/cicd/cicd.md

 ## Requirements
 * Move Festivus from EBS to ECS.
-* Deployment workflow will be triggered when code merged to master branch.
+* Deployment workflow will be triggered when code merged/push to master branch.
 (CI/CD)

 ## Sub-tasks
 * Create Dockerfile